DEAN-ngo/elimupi/README.md

 - Kiwix - wiki.local
 - files - files.local

+After you finished the installation you need to visit khan.local and create an Admin account.

+Then you need to login with the Admin account and go to Manage --> "Please follow the directions to register your device, so that it can synchronize with the central server."

 *NOTE1: This install is tested to work with 2018-11-13-raspbian-stretch-lite

 *NOTE2: for WIFI to work on the RaspberryPi 2 unit, you must have the WIFI USB dongle inserted during installation so that the install script can configure it properly.
 RaspberryPi 3 models have on board WiFi and don't need a WIFI USB dongle.